 Bears: I would recommend carrying quick to access bear spray and pack it in a bear spray holster so you don’t accidentally set it off.

-The total hike to the fossil beds near Stanley Glacier is approximately 10 km return with around 450 m of elevation gain.
+The popular hike to the fossil beds near Stanley Glacier is approximately 10 km return with around 450 m of elevation gain.

 Our goal was a large rock, possibly an erratic – accessed via a 200 m section of rocky trail.
 In the vicinity of this rock are loads of tiny fossils that make up the Burgess Shale.
-The guided tours to this area started just last year as fossils were discovered as recently as 2008.
+The guided tours to this area started in 2014 as fossils were discovered as recently as 2008.

 The Burgess Shale Discovery in 1909

 Charles Walcott, a paleontologist made the original Burgess Shale discovery in 1909 on a mountain ridge in Yoho National Park.
 In the shale soft-bodied fossils that lived in a tropical environment during the Cambrian era over 500 million years ago can be found.